 Even after Willette left the school, the student excelled thanks to the learning devices and set goals to go to college.
 “It doesn’t have to be the end goal for every student, but it showed his improvement in the end.
 It was cool to see him take his chance and for us to give him what he needs.
 He flowers and blooms into this really intelligent and incredible student,” he said.

-With many more success stories under his belt, each campus Willette inhabits has settled down as a second home.
+With many more success stories under his belt, each campus Willette inhabits becomes a second home.
 “This profession is something that I really love doing, and that I’ve been in it long enough, I have students who have kids of their own, and they have careers of their own.
 Hearing their successes really makes me smile, and you get to be a formative person in someone’s life forever,” Willette said.

 Willette plans to bring the same energy to the DIS campus.
 “My last hope is that, over the next, five or ten years or however long I’m at this community is that I have a positive impact on the school and on the students and that maybe someday, when you’re getting interviewed by somebody, you can say, my principal at DIS would always talk to me about, whatever it is that influenced them,” he said.